Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Numerical Simulations and Generative AI Model

 The generative AI task of this manuscript is to generate plausible predictions for the ocean state $(U, V, W, T)$ at all depths, given the first column, the SSH $\eta$.
 We use the instantaneous SSH to infer plausible subsurface fields.
 We use this simulation as a proxy for performing ocean inference given satellite information and a model for the ocean interior.
 We only focus on the SSH since the imposed forcing constrains the present simulation's surface temperature field.
 In a more realistic setup, we would use more information.

-Our simulation is not in statistical equilibrium, as can be observed from Figure \ref{fig:non_equ}, which shows the $L^1$ norm (the average absolute value) of all variables at a few selected depths, e.g.
+Our simulation is not in statistical equilibrium for all observables of the flow, as can be observed from Figure \ref{fig:non_equ}, which shows the $L^1$ norm (the average absolute value) of all variables at a few selected depths, e.g.

 We use this measure as it is sensitive to localized fluctuations, such as the root-mean-squared value.
 Including metric terms does not change the overall trend and is unnecessary for the present case, but we will include them later when calculating physically meaningful quantities rather than statistical measures of non-stationarity.
 The initial spinup period (blue) is discarded.
 Thus, all the data in the work uses the time periods associated with the middle portion (red) and the end portion (orange) of the simulation.
 Closer to the surface (first column), it appears that a quasi-statistical equilibrium has been reached, whereas at depth (last column), statistical equilibrium has not been reached, especially for temperature.
 This quasi-equilibrium nature of the ocean is a feature we wished to capture in our dataset when investigating the limits of statistical inference predicated on past data.
 We comment that the sea surface height's $L^1$ norm is also not in equilibrium.
 Stated differently, our ``data distribution" (red) will be different than our ``validation distribution" (orange) and will contribute as an extra source of error.
+That being said, there are many statistics which can, for the most part, be regarded as being in statistical equilibrium such as the surface horizontal velocity components.